shelleywong/CSCI211-Course-Materials/Labs/lab10.md

 ## Plan:

-You will practice solving recursive problems similar to problems that will be on the second midterm exam.<br>
+You will practice solving recursive problems similar to problems that will be on the second midterm exam.
+Often, there is a way to solve recursive functions without using recursion; however, if you want to receive credit on these problems, you must use recursion.<br>

 If you finish early, work on P5.<br>

 ## Sample Recursion Problems:

-You may work on paper or you may work on-line.
+You may want to start by trying to solve these problems on paper, as this is what you will need to do on Midterm 2; however, make sure to complete a version of each function that can be submitted to Turnin so that you can get credit for this lab.
 Driver programs that call these functions are available in the 211-starter-pack/211/lab10* directories:
 * lab10_equal
 * lab10_largest
 * lab10_sorted